akopvardanian-symfa/Trans-Credit_Documentation/Project Documentation/TransCredit - Complete Documentation.md

 | Developer FS | Builds Blazor UI, forms, dashboards, and approval screens using the existing component kit.<br>Implements APIs, workflow logic, and data access | 1 FTE |
 | QA Engineer | End-to-end testing, regression, and UAT support. | As needed |

+### Assumptions (MVP)

+* The Certificates module will be developed inside the existing Plateau Web portal.
+* No new standalone web app or DB server required.
+* Use existing Azure AD / Auth0 authentication.
+* DocMgmt + OCR system is assumed to exist and provide structured data output.
+Only integration and QA verification layers are in scope.
+If the OCR service is unavailable, Plateau will either provide its API or confirm the need for a replacement engine before development starts.
+* All existing Access-based logic (snapshot checks, rule validations, and audit placeholders) can be accessed or exported for migration.
+* Authentication and role management will rely on existing infrastructure: Azure AD (internal) and Auth0 (DMZ); no new identity provider is introduced.
+* Document generation and storage will leverage existing ShareFile and DocMgmt infrastructure; no new PDF/letter builder will be introduced unless Plateau explicitly requests it.
+* System non-functional goals (load, concurrency, RPO/RTO) are assumed to match existing Plateau web standards until defined otherwise.
+* All outgoing agent communications will use Plateau's Microsoft 365 SMTP relay, routed internally for compliance.

+### Risks (MVP)

+* Unclear whether a functional OCR API/database already exists within DocMgmt; lack of clarity may lead to major architectural rework if a new OCR pipeline is required.
+* No confirmed API or schema for OCR data export; may require discovery and schema mapping effort.
+* If OCR or document generation are deemed "not existing," MVP effort could increase by 30–50%.
+* Unclear if Plateau has an active templating or PDF generation system (e.g., Write Signature, ShareFile automation).
+If not, new document generation logic will be needed.
+* Access snapshot and validation rules are extensive and poorly documented; extracting and replicating logic may take longer than planned.
+* Incomplete mapping between old Access tables and new SQL structures could delay certificate import and balancing.
+* Inbound email threading may depend on Microsoft 365 API permissions not yet been confirmed.
+* A lack of clarity on which totals (report, certificate, remittance) are authoritative could cause mismatched financial results.
+* Legally required letters (life/disability/AD&D changes) must be generated correctly; if templates or workflows are missing, regulatory risk arises.

 ---

 *This comprehensive documentation provides a complete overview of the TransCredit project, from high-level business context to detailed system analysis and target state, ensuring all stakeholders understand the current state, challenges, and future vision.*